-Accreditation for digital outlets is approved by the FIA, but may be subject to audit by the Formula 1 Commercial Rights Holder who may request the removal of infringing content from the outlet.
+Accreditation for websites may be approved by the FIA, but is subject to audit by the Formula 1 Commercial Rights Holder who may request the removal of infringing content from the website.
 Failure to remove any such content will result in the accreditation request being cancelled by the FIA.